Death Classification: Line of Duty Death

 The handgun and clothing used by Davis was recovered between 60th Street and Michigan Avenue.
 Investigators were able to identify Davis, a parolee, through fingerprints lifted from the recovered weapon.
 Davis had been paroled in May of 1991 after serving time for another murder.
 He was apprehended eight days later hiding in a residence located in Harvey, Illinois.
 Davis stood trial and was convicted of first degree murder.
 He was sentenced to life in prison at the Stateville Correctional Center without the possibility of parole.

-Officer Perkins was waked at A. A. Rayner and Sons Funeral Home located at 318 East 71st Street and his funeral mass was held at Emmanuel Baptist Church located at 8301 South Damen Avenue.
+Officer Perkins was waked at A. A. Rayner and Sons Funeral Home located at 318 East 71st Street.
+His funeral mass was held at Emmanuel Baptist Church located at 8301 South Damen Avenue.
 He was laid to rest on March 12, 1992 in Cedar Park Cemetery, 12540 South Halsted Street, Calumet Park, Illinois.

 Patrolman Robert Harris Perkins, born May 29, 1946, received his Probationary Appointment to the Chicago Police Department on April 26, 1976.
 He earned 1 Police Blue Star Award (posthumously), 1 Department Commendation, 55 Honorable Mentions and 7 Complimentary Letters during his career.